libbyeak/andhacks25/README.md

 1. In Notion, go into settings > Connections > "Develop or Manage Integrations" > "New Integration" Create a file in the project's root folder (named "andhacks25") called `.env` with two variables in it:
         - a.
 Add a name; this isn't publicly visible and can be whatever

         - b.
 You can set type as "Internal."
 I think creating a public integration involves red tape and hoops to jump through with the Notion bureaucracy.
+You don't need to bother with that.

 2. Click "Configure Integration Settings," then "show" next the internal integration secret.
 3. Copy that into `.env` for the value of `NOTION_TOKEN`.